What’s at Stake Today

 What Is NWLC Doing?

 Unpredictable, unstable work schedules over which workers have little control have a cascade of negative consequences, both for working women and their families.
-But there’s a growing movement for new and strengthened workplace protections against unfair work schedules — and we’re at the forefront of that effort.
+The harm is compounded for part-time workers, who often make less per hour and lack access to important workplace protections.
+To make matters worse, millions of women lack access to paid leave or sick days, forcing them to choose between their health and financial security.
+But there’s a growing movement for new and strengthened workplace protections against these unfair workplace practices — and we’re at the forefront of that effort.

 We are working to pass the Schedules That Work Act, which would give employees a voice in their work schedules and equip them with the tools they need to get more stable, predictable schedules.
-It would also lead to more productive and committed employees, lowering workforce turnover, helping build a sustainable economy, and promoting the health and well-being of working families.
+We are also championing the Part-Time Worker Bill of Rights to expand workplace protections and access to benefits for people working part-time.
+Together, these bills would lower workforce turnover, promote the health and well-being of working families, and lead to a more equitable economy.
 And we are partnering with state and local advocates to seek similar reforms across the country.